Theft from a Construction Site Safety Talk

 Best Practices to Prevent Theft from a Construction Site

-- Secure the perimeter around the site with fence and barbed wire.
+- Secure the perimeter around the site with a fence and barbed wire.

 - Do not leave tools or valuables near fence lines.